-O3PARK (MDCR) Providing fine views of waters south of Boston, this 36-acre tract is at the end of Weymouth Neck.
+→ WEBB MEMORIAL STATE PARK (MDCR).
+Providing fine views of waters south of Boston, this 36-acre tract is at the end of Weymouth Neck.
 Nike missiles were once based there.
 Named for Capt.
 William K. Webb, a Weymouth police officer.
-Access at 371 River Street, Weymouth.
+Access at 371 River Street,

-4,5 & BUTTON ISLANDS (TOH) In area 3.5, 3.9, 4.7, & .6 acres respectively, these small islands contribute to the beauty of Hingham Harbor and are popular for private boat day trips and picnics.
-Ledges of puddingstone and sandstone are of geological interest and fun for climbing.
+4,5 RAGGED, SARAH, LANGLEY & BUTTON ISLANDS (TOH).
+In area 3.5, 3.9, 4.7, & .6 acres respectively, these small islands contribute to the beauty of Hingham Harbor and are popular for private boat day trips and picnics.
+Ledges of puddingstone and sandstone are of geological interest and

-06 This 20-acre promontory on the Back River, once only a source for gravel, was converted into a park by the MDC.
+6STODDERS NECK (MDCR).
+This 20-acre promontory on the Back River, once only a source for gravel, was converted into a park by the MDC.
 Well-maintained paths, picnic tables near the northern shore and a landing for boats.
-Popular as an offleash dog park.
+Popular as an off-leash dog park.
 Access at 457 Lincoln Street (3A).

-07 BOUVE CONSERVATION AREA AT HEWITT'S COVE (HCC) These 32 acres of natural shore land were acquired from the Bouve family in 1980.
+7BOUVE CONSERVATION AREA AT HEWITT'S COVE (HCC).
+These 32 acres of natural shore land were acguired from the Bouve family in 1980.
 The coastal cliffs of slate were formed from sediment in a lake that occupied the Boston Basin 200 million years ago.
 The land is heavily wooded and has many wildflowers such as the wooded lily, wild geranium, anemone and Jack-in-the-pulpit.
 Limited access at the northeasterly end of the Hingham Shipyard development.
 2015 Trails Plan recommends an improved link.

-OBBRADLEY WOODS PLAYGROUND (HRC) Adjacent to the Hewitt's Cove area, this 4.2-acre field provides space for baseball, basketball and playground equipment.
+BRADLEY WOODS PLAYGROUND (HRC).
+Adjacent to the Hewitt's Cove area, this 4.2-acre field provides space for baseball, basketball and playground

-09 FEE POND (HCC) Back when Crow Point was a summer resort, the pond was a source of ice for vacationers.
+FEE POND (HCC).
+Back when Crow Point was a summer resort, the pond was a source of ice for vacationers.
 As houses began to fill the farmland and old golf links, the 2.5-acre pond was acquired for open space protection and skating.

-10FOSTER SCHOOL (HSD) The 40.0-acre tract includes a playing field, tennis courts, nature trail, a wooded hillside and broad expanse of reed-covered marshland for herons, ducks and red-winged blackbirds.
-A mixed vegetated swamp across Downer Avenue pheasants and quail.
+10 FOSTER SCHOOL (HSD).
+The 40.0-acre tract includes a playing field, tennis courts, nature trail, a wooded hillside and broad expanse of reed-covered marshland for herons, ducks and red-winged blackbirds.
+A mixed vegetated swamp across Downer Avenue further protects this resource